9 Simple Steps To Potty Train Your Puppy

 This product can also be used if they’ve had an accident on a hard floor, like tiles or wood.
 Follow the instructions on the container and make sure you thoroughly clean the area so no trace (or scent) of the wee/poop is left behind.

-9. Be Patient And Consistent
+9. Be Patient & Consistent

+The most important step of all when potty training your puppy is to be patient and consistent.
 Mistakes will be made along the way but that’s okay.
 That’s normal.
-As long as you follow the steps above, your Corgi will soon get the hang of using the toilet outside.
+As long as you follow the steps above, your dog will soon get the hang of using the toilet outside.

 Make sure you stay positive and celebrate the small victories along the way!